telerik/ajax-docs/controls/asyncupload/how-to/how-to-extend-the-radasyncupload-handler.md

 End Sub
 ````

+#### Send Information to the Custom Handler

 With the `IAsyncUploadConfiguration` interface you can also send information to the handler.
 To do that:

 1. create an object that implements `IAsyncUploadConfiguration`.

 1. Set it to the `UploadConfiguration` property of the RadAsyncUpload.
 You can obtain the configuration object from the `CreateDefaultUploadConfiguration<T>` method provided by RadAsyncUpload.
-The object you pass to this method must implement the `IAsyncUploadConfiguration` interface.

 Such an object is serialized and sent to the handler with each request.

->caption How to send custom information to the handler, part 1
+>caption How to send custom information to the handler

 ````C#
 protected void Page_Load(object sender, EventArgs e)